 León Cathedral, also known as Cathedral of the Assumption of Mary and the "Real and Renowned Basilica Cathedral of the Assumption of the Blessed Virgin Mary," is a significantly important and historic landmark in Nicaragua.

-Built between 1747 and the early 19th century to the design of Guatemalan architect Diego José de Porres Esquivel, León Cathedral merges a basilica rectangular layout of Spanish derivation with regional architectural proportions and features.
+Built between 1747 and the early 19th century to the design of Guatemalan architect Diego José de Porres Esquivel and consecrated by Pope Pius IX in 1860, León Cathedral merges a basilica rectangular layout of Spanish derivation with regional architectural proportions and features.
 Stylistically, the monument expresses the transition from Baroque to Neoclassical architecture and its style can be considered to be eclectic.

 The Cathedral is characterized by the sobriety of its interior decoration and the abundance of natural light.
 The vault of the Sanctuary, however, presents rich ornamentation.
 The Cathedral houses important works of art including a wooden Flemish altarpiece, and paintings of the 14 stations of the Way of the Cross by Nicaraguan artist Antonio Sarria (late 19th and early 20th centuries).